canjs/canjs/docs/can-canjs/can-about.md

 @parent canjs 0

 @description
-Welcome to CanJS!
-Learn about CanJS’s mission & technical highlights, who uses CanJS, and our future roadmap.
+Learn about CanJS’s [guides/mission mission], [guides/technical technical highlights], [guides/who-uses-canjs who uses CanJS], and our [roadmap future roadmap].

 @body

-CanJS is an evolving and improving set of client side JavaScript architectural libraries that balances innovation and stability.
+CanJS is an evolving and improving set of client-side JavaScript architectural libraries that balances innovation and stability.
 It targets experienced developers building complex applications with long futures ahead of them.

 CanJS is part of the [DoneJS](https://donejs.com/) family of open source projects.
 The [DoneJS Team](https://donejs.com/About.html#team) and [Bitovi](https://www.bitovi.com) are responsible for CanJS.
 They steer its direction, add features, fix bugs, and help you become successful.
 Feel free to say hello anytime on [Gitter chat](https://gitter.im/canjs/canjs) or the [forums](http://forums.donejs.com/c/canjs).